 - FFT: An acronym for Fast Fourier Transform.
 The FFT algorithm transforms a uniformly sampled TWF into its corresponding Digital Fourier Transform (DFT).
 The Inverse FFT transforms the DFT back into its original TWF.
 The FFT algorithm in MEscope transforms any number of samples, not just powers of 2.
-Each sample of TWF data corresponds to a single frame of the video from which the TWFs were extracted. - Fourier spectrum (DFT): The result of applying the FFT to a uniformly-sampled TWF.
-A Fourier spectrum is also called a Linear spectrum or a Digital Fourier Transform (DFT).
+Each sample of TWF data corresponds to a single frame of the video from which the TWFs were extracted. - Digital Fourier Transform (DFT): The result of applying the FFT to a uniformly sampled TWF.
+A DFT is also called a Linear spectrum or a Fourier transform.
 The Inverse FFT transforms the DFT back into its original TWF.
 Therefore, the FFT is called a one-to-one-and-onto mathematical transformation.